-Last geyser in Pacific Northwest has gone still in Lakeview
+When the last geyser in Pacific Northwest went still in Lakeview

 Oregon’s last geothermal water-blaster, Old Perpetual, erupted for the last time sometime in the spring of 2009; a few dozen years ago, the state had two.
 (But now it's fixed again — see editor's note at end!)

 By Finn J.D.
 John — November 12, 2010

 Sometime in the spring of 2009, the only continuously erupting geyser in the entire Pacific Northwest fired its regular shot for the last time.
 (EDITOR'S NOTE: It's back!
 See note at the end of this article.)